cverhelst/cverhelst.github.io/source/_posts/2014-09-07-Tutoro-Auto-Chain-Oiler.markdown

 The reason I went for the Tutoro and not say a Scottoiler (arguably a lot more popular) is that it's just so simple.

-The automatic part means you don't have to manually close and open the valve to flow oil.
+The automatic part means you don't have to manually close and open the valve to flow oil when riding.
+When the bike is not moving, it doesn't flow oil, when it is moving and hits a bump, it does flow oil.
 This is regulated by a weight in the reservoir that moves up & down because of bumps in the road (so there is a benefit to Belgian roads after all..) and the valve determines how much oil you flow each time it is released by the weight.
 Or at least, that's my understanding.
+With the manual oiler you would have to open and close the valve after you're done riding, I think.

 Notice that there's no eletrical wiring involved, or anything else that's directly connected to your motorcycle.
 It's a fully independent system.
 Installation just means fixing the reservoir (upright), running a tube to your swingarm and pointing the nozzle next to the rear sprocket (preferable at the center as shown in the pictures).